|

 -

-access() call after edit() calls: The interface pointer returned from access() reflects the changes as they are done to the interface pointer returned from the last edit() call.
+access() call after edit() calls: The interface pointer returned from access() reflects the changes as they are done via the interface pointer returned from the last edit() call.

 -

-edit() call after access() calls: The changes done to the interface pointer returned from edit() are not observable through any interface pointer returned from the access() calls.
+edit() call after access() calls: The changes done via the interface pointer returned from edit() are not observable through any interface pointer returned from the access() calls.

 -

-multiple edit() calls: The changes done to the individual interface pointers are not observable through the other interface pointers.
+multiple edit() calls: The changes done via the individual interface pointers are not observable through the other interface pointers, except for the changes done via the interface pointer obtained first at the time the second interface pointer is obtained.
 The changes from the interface pointer from the last edit() call survive, independent of the order in which the pointers are released.

 - Note that these semantics do not only apply to access() and edit() calls.
 They also apply to other API methods that access other database elements, e.g., mi::IRef::get_reference(), which internally calls access().